volusion/element/content/tutorials/product-landing-page.md

 const tenantId = '586aa7bc3e140400156259a5'
 ```

-Next you'll find a product slug and pass it to the local preview of your block.
-Back in your browser, find a product in your store and grab the slug from the URL, that is the text after `/p/`, for example: ...com/p/**water-bottle**.
+Next, you'll find a product slug and pass it to the local preview of your block.
+Back in your browser, find a product in your store and grab the slug from the URL (the text after `/p/`); for example, ...com/p/**water-bottle**.

-Now back in `local/index.js` again, find where `props` are defined:
+Back in `local/index.js`, find where `props` are defined:

 ```js
 const props = {